Africa–China economic relations: Cooperation incentives

-Incentives for cooperation

 Both China and Africa proclaim a new, mutually beneficial economic, political, and regional alliance.
 China sees a source for raw materials and energy, desperately needed to support its industrial and economic growth.
 Success in this quest means high employment and a higher quality of life for Chinese citizens, as well as increasing social stability and political security for Chinese elites.

 Chinese oil companies are gaining the invaluable experience of working in African nations which will prepare them for larger projects on the far more competitive world market.
 The efficiency of Chinese assistance, loans, and proposals generally been praised.
 Finally, Chinese industry has found in Africa a budding market for its low-cost manufactured goods.

 Chinese diaspora in Africa have been actively supported by Chinese embassies, continuously building the 'Blood Brother' relation between China and Africa as perceived victims of Western imperialism.

 African leaders earn legitimacy through Chinese partnerships.
 They work together with the Chinese to provide Africa with key structural infrastructure—roads, railways, ports, hydroelectric dams, and refineries—fundamentals which will help Africa avoid the "resource curse".
 Success in this endeavor means avoiding the exploitation of their natural wealth and the beginning of fundamental social and economic transformations on the continent.

 African countries partnering with China today are signing with a future world superpower.
 In Africa, this Chinese alliance provides strong psychological consequences.
 It provides economic hope and shows African elites an example of success which they may take as exemplars of their own future.
 Writer Harry Broadman commented that if Chinese investments in key sectors of infrastructure, telecommunication, manufacturing, foods, and textiles radically alter the African continent, the main change will have taken place in African minds.
 With the recent growth and economic improvement, more Africans students are returning to Africa after studies abroad to bring their skills and industry home.